Charivari: Other usages

 Perhaps the most common usage of the word today is in relation to circus performances, where a 'charivari' is a type of show opening that sees a raucous tumble of clowns and other performers into the playing space.
-This is the most common form of entrance used in today's classical circus, whereas the two and three-ring circuses of the last century usually preferred a parade, or a 'spec'.
+This is the most common form of entrance used in today's classical circus, whereas the two- and three-ring circuses of the last century usually preferred a parade, or a 'spec'.

 Charivari was sometimes called "riding the 'stang", when the target was a man who had been subject to scolding, beating, or other abuse from his wife.
 The man was made to "ride the 'stang", which meant that he was placed backwards on a horse, mule or ladder and paraded through town to be mocked, while people banged pots and pans.

 The charivari was used to belittle those who could not or would not consummate their marriage.
 In the mid-16th century, historic records attest to a charivari against Martin Guerre in the small village of Artigat in the French Pyrenees for that reason.
 After he married at the age of 14, his wife did not get pregnant for eight years, so villagers ridiculed him.
 Later in his life, another man took over Guerre's identity and life.
 The trial against the impostor was what captured the events for history.
-In the 20th century, the events formed the basis of a French film, Le Retour de Martin Guerre (1982) and the history, The Return of Martin Guerre, by the American history professor Natalie Zemon Davis.
+In the 20th century, the events formed the basis of a French film, Le Retour de Martin Guerre (1982), and the history The Return of Martin Guerre by the American history professor Natalie Zemon Davis.

 With the charivari widely practised among rural villagers across Europe, the term and practice were part of common culture.
 Over time, the word was applied to other items.
 In Bavaria, charivari was adopted as the name for the silver ornaments worn with Lederhosen; the items consist of small trophies from game, like teeth from wild boar, or deer, jaws and fangs from foxes and various marters, feathers and claws from jaybirds and birds of prey.
-A Bavarian Charivari resembles the so-called "chatelaine", a women's ornament consisting of a silver chain with numerous pendants like a mini silver box of needles, a small pair of scissors, a tiny bottle of perfume, etc..
+A Bavarian Charivari resembles the so-called "chatelaine", a women's ornament consisting of a silver chain with numerous pendants like a mini silver box of needles, a small pair of scissors, a tiny bottle of perfume, etc.

-In the Philippines, the term "Charivari" is used by the Revised Penal Code for a type of criminalised public disorder.
-Defined in Article 155 as a medley of discordant voices, it is classed under alarm and scandal and is punishable by a fine.
+In the Philippines, Charivari is punishable for being a public disorder under Article 155 of the Revised Penal Code.